 The writers behind this newsletter.

+Author of NYCuriosity Substack.
 Exploring NYC policy developments through insights into NYC open data and my own background in economic research and data science.
-Voting member of Manhattan Community Board 3.
+Member of Manhattan Community Board 3.

 \ud83d\udccd Williamsburg.
 I help write the NYC Friends of Abundance Substack